Jays-T/the-band-room/README.md

    |             | ?retryWrites=true&w=majority                                                                  |
    | SECRET_KEY  | <your_secret_key>                                                                             |

+   9. From Heroku you can now click 'Open App'.
+If all steps were completed correctly the app should run successfully
+   10. You can also access your app using this url type:  https://<your app name>.herokuapp.com/<endpoint>

 ## There are no differences between the currently deployed site and the development version at this time.